drBenway/pixi-vn-wiki/start/translate.md

 In order to use i18n you have to initialize it and load the translations.

 It is recommended to divide the translations into two parts:
-- The [UI](/start/interface.md) is the text that is not part of the story, such as buttons, menus, etc.
+- The [UI](/start/interface.md) texts, that is, the texts that are contained in menus, settings, quick buttons, etc... that is, everything that is not part of the narration.
 - The [narration](/start/narration.md) is the text that is part of the story, such as dialogues, monologues, etc. (See `strings_es.json` tab).

 :::tabs